dauss75/gdc_snp/README.md

 |  32		|    UCS 	     |          5110  	  |        57        |
 |  33		|    UVM   	   |          1082  	  |        80        |

+For the performance evaluation, we select 21 cancer types that include both reasonable number of features samples.

+### Feature generation

+Generate a count matrix of mutation that is based on the number of mutation per gene per sample.

+- First, we include all mutations (i.e.,  [sysnonymous](https://en.wikipedia.org/wiki/Synonymous_substitution) and [non-sysnonymous](https://en.wikipedia.org/wiki/Nonsynonymous_substitution)) except the variants in noncoding regions.

+Note that sysnonymous mutation does not change encoded amino acid whereas non-sysnonymous mutation does.

+- Second, we include only non-sysnonymous ( or missense) mutation.

+For more details about mutations, please see [List of mutations](#list-of-mutations).

+- Third, we include pathway features utilizing the [GSEA MSigDB](http://software.broadinstitute.org/gsea/msigdb/collections.jsp).

+### Feature evaluation

+TBD

+#### PCA and Covariates

+TBD

+## Simulation 1

+### Test 1 with all mutation

+### Test 2 with missense mutation only

+## Simulation 2

+### Test 1 with all mutation

+### Test 2 with Nonsynonymous mutation only

 **Summary of DNN**

 - Input data: training (8132 samples x 19384 features) and test (2031 samples x 19384 features)